 translation, differences on items whose fair value gain

-or loss is recognized in OCI or Profit or Loss are also
+or loss is recognized in OCI or profit or loss are also

-recognized in OCI or Profit or Loss, respectively).
+recognized in OCI or profit or loss, respectively).

-L) Borrowing Costs:
+M) Borrowing Costs:

 Borrowing costs directly attributable to the acquisition,